Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Results

 In order to gauge the reliability of the vibrational property predictions of G-MLIP3 on the host-guest system, we analyse the propagated uncertainties on the harmonic phonons.
-Fig.~\ref{fig:Fig_HG_phonon}(c) shows that even for the significantly larger $4\times 4\times 5$ pentacene-naphthalene supercell containing $8640$ vibrational modes, the committee uncertainty remains below $\wavenumber{11}$ across the entire vibrational spectrum, similar to our previous observations on the acene crystals [see Fig.~\ref{fig:Fig_MultiMLFF}~(f)].
-The behavior of outlier modes will be discussed below.
+In Supplementary Fig.~15, we show that even for the significantly larger $4\times 4\times 5$ pentacene-naphthalene supercell containing $8640$ vibrational modes, the committee uncertainty remains below $\wavenumber{11}$ across the entire vibrational spectrum.

 After confirming the reliability of the generalized MLIP for the host-guest system, we apply it to the analysis of its vibrational dynamics.
 The vibrational landscape of combined host-guest systems can be rationalized by considering the vibrations of the isolated host and isolated guest systems.
 The host crystal exhibits a continuum of intermolecular vibrational modes (often named phonons) up to $\wavenumber{150}$, and a series of intramolecular vibrational bands, while the guest molecule has discrete intramolecular vibrational modes (often named vibrons) starting at frequencies around $\wavenumber{30}$, depending on its size~\cite{gurlek2024}.
 When these two systems are combined, their vibrational modes hybridize, resulting in guest-like, host-like, and mixed modes.
 The guest-like modes in the phonon spectral region are referred to as \emph{pseudolocal modes}, characterized by a decaying vibrational amplitude away from the guest molecule~\cite{gurlek2024}.
 These pseudolocal modes can play a crucial role in explaining the temperature-dependent dephasing of electronic transitions~\cite{skinner-1988}.